+D. Reporting:

-- D. Reporting: - 1.
-The City will report accomplishments to the County on each of their public service and stand alone projects. - 2.
-The County will prepare all required reports to HUD, including, but not limited to: Consolidated Housing and Community Development Plan, Action Plan, Consolidated Annual Performance and Evaluation Report ("CAPER"), semi-annual reports on contracting/subcontracting, Section 3, Davis Bacon and labor standards, Analysis of Impediments to Fair Housing Choice and Fair Housing Action Plan, and quarterly Federal Cash Transaction Reports. - 3.
-The County will report quarterly on capital project status and on housing repair activity.
-The Housing Stability Program report will be prepared and reviewed twice a year, with updates provided, as warranted, on the geographic location of clients served. - E. Monitoring:
+- 1. The City will report accomplishments to the County on each of their public service and stand alone projects. - 2.
+The County will prepare all required reports to HUD, including, but not limited to: Consolidated Housing and Community Development Plan,

+Action Plan, Consolidated Annual Performance and Evaluation Report ("CAPER"), semi-annual reports on contracting/subcontracting, Section 3, Davis Bacon and labor standards, Analysis of Impediments to Fair Housing Choice and Fair Housing Action Plan, and quarterly Federal Cash Transaction Reports.

+3. The County will report quarterly on capital project status and on housing repair activity.
+The Housing Stability Program report will be prepared and reviewed twice a year, with updates provided, as warranted, on the geographic location of clients served.

+E. Monitoring:

 - 1. The City will annually monitor the agencies with which it subcontracts to ensure compliance with all federal, state and county requirements associated with CDBG funding with an on-site monitoring visit not less than every two years. - 2.
 The County will monitor the City (and may monitor selected subcontracting agencies).
 County will be monitored by HUD, the State Auditor, and by the HUD Inspector General. - 3.
 County staff will communicate with City staff at least quarterly to send relevant reports, monitor, provide technical assistance, and discuss capital project status.
-County and City staff will determine, collectively, if a face-to-face meeting is required from time to time. - F. The City will provide the County all information necessary from its application process for contracting and implementation purposes for all other stand-alone capital projects - G. City staff may participate in other Consortium-wide planning activities envisioned in the Consolidated Plan such as Interjurisdictional Advisory Group meetings regarding the HOME Program, Housing Stability Program, Regional Afforable Housing Program ("RAHP") and other regional and sub-regional processes.
+County and City staff will determine, collectively, if a face-to-face meeting is required from time to time. - F. The City will provide the County all information necessary from its application process for contracting and implementation purposes for all other stand-alone capital projects. - G. City staff may participate in other Consortium-wide planning activities envisioned in the Consolidated Plan such as Interjurisdictional Advisory Group meetings regarding the HOME Program, Housing Stability Program, Regional Affordable Housing Program ("RAHP") and other regional and sub-regional processes. - H. The City and County understand that they may not sell, trade or otherwise transfer all or any portion of the urban county consortium CDBG funds to another metropolitan city, urban county unit of general local government, Indian tribe, or insular area that directly or indirectly receives CDBG funds in exchange for any other funds, credits or non-Federal considerations, but must use such funds for activities eligible under Title I of the Act.

-VIII.
+IX.
 GENERAL TERMS